micmejia/bible-dump/NKJV/Matthew/Matt 28.md

 And Jesus came and spoke to them, saying, "All authority has been given to Me in heaven and on earth.

 ###### 19
-Go [^c]therefore and make disciples of all the nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit,
+Go therefore and make disciples of all the nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit,

 ###### 20
-teaching them to observe all things that I have commanded you; and lo, I am with you always, _even_ to the end of the age." [^d]Amen.
+teaching them to observe all things that I have commanded you; and lo, I am with you always, _even_ to the end of the age."
+Amen.